EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/spectral_library.rst

 If your spectral library already uses a file backend (e.g. *.gpkg, *.geojson), Style and other layer specific information are not saved in the data source file, but the QGIS project or a QGIS specific sidecar .qml file.

-* Open :menuselection:`Layer properties > *ymbology > Style > Save Default` to create or update the .qml file and ensure that the *Spectral Profile* fields will be restored when re-opening the data set.
+* Open :menuselection:`Layer properties > Symbology > Style > Save Default` to create or update the .qml file and ensure that the *Spectral Profile* fields will be restored when re-opening the data set.

 .. figure:: /img/SpecLib_defaultStyle.png
    :align: center